JakeGinesin/new-tab-custom-url/README.md

 3. Enable developer mode
 4. Click "load unpacked" and select the repo's directory on your computer
 5. Bam!
 Installed :D

+# Todo:
+- publish this extension to the chrome store
+- clean up the code and add some more features